SPECIFIC BENEFITS FOR BRAIN INJURY

 Over the years working in the field of traumatic brain injury we have been able to recognize some of the major areas affected.
 The spectrum of dysfunction can vary largely from one person to the next but the most common symptoms experienced include noise and light sensitivity, difficulty with executive functioning such as decision making and problem solving, limited cognitive tolerance to tasks resulting in headaches and fatigue, and difficulty with memory related activities.

-The benefits of equine facilitated skill development programs have been researched for decades now and proven to be incredibly successful across a wide range of situations.
+The benefits of EFL (equine facilitated learning) skill development programs have been researched for decades now and proven to be incredibly successful across a wide range of situations.
 Listed below are a few of the benefits specifically related to brain injury.

 For clients suffering from light sensitivity, it can be overwhelming to the neurological system to be contained in an environment with artificial light.
 There have been many studies published on the effectiveness of UV light therapy and the benefits of natural light for the healing process.
 All equine facilitated sessions predominantly take place outside with natural light as the major source of light.